KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_timeline.rst

 :3: :guilabel:`Pause playback when seeking`.
 If checked, playback in the clip or project monitor will be paused when the playhead is moved manually or you click on a new position in the timeline.
 Once the seek position is reached, you must click :guilabel:`Play` again to continue playback.
 If not checked, playback will continue once the playhead is released, and playback is ongoing while you click on a new position in the timeline.
 This allows looping playback (see :ref:`loop_playback`)

 :4: :guilabel:`Jump to timeline start if playback is started on last frame in timeline`.
-If checked, playback will jump to the start of the timeline while the playhead reached the last frame in the timeline.
+If checked, playback will jump to the start of the timeline if the playhead is on the last frame in the timeline.

 :5: :guilabel:`Seek to clip when adding effect`.
 If checked, this will position the playhead to the clip in the timeline to which you are adding effects.

 :6: :guilabel:`Return playhead to start position on stop`.
 If checked, this will return the playhead to the position where playback has started when playback is stopped.

 :7: :guilabel:`On Selection`.
-Determine for :guilabel:`Clips`, :guilabel:`Compositions`, :guilabel:`Mixes` and :guilabel:`Tracks` whether selecting any of these raises the corresponding Effect/Composition stack pane (provided their respective view has been enabled.
+Determine for :guilabel:`Clips`, :guilabel:`Compositions`, :guilabel:`Mixes`, and :guilabel:`Tracks` whether selecting any of these raises the corresponding Effect/Composition stack pane (provided their respective view has been enabled.
 See the chapter about :doc:`Views </user_interface/menu/view_menu>` for more details).

 :8: :guilabel:`Autoscroll while playing`.
 If checked, the timeline will scroll during playback to keep the playhead visible in the timeline.
 If unchecked, the timeline stays put, and the playhead may leave the timeline.